ebaker15/Reflection/README.md

 # Reflection
 ## Subtitle
+7/18
+Today I finally cracked the password.
+It took me so long, I worked on my code late into the night, and worked on it all chances I got.
+I asked for assistance with my if statement, and I was told to use parenthesees.
+When I used them, my code finally worked.

+7/17
+Today we worked on working on a code for breaking the new wifi password.
+The wifi password was only 1's and 0's.
+The if statements and loops are beating me up.

 7/13
 Today we worked on our python code that creates a box that follows the constraints of which was given in the variables to create the box.
 When I started it, the x and y variables were kicking my butt, until I found out the correct way to state them.
 I still need to mulitply them so I can keep the measurements.